Banjer21/DIY-HOTAS/README.md

 # DIY HOTAS

-This project will be updated, as of now only the joystick had been uploaded.
 The files need to be cleaned up a bit.

 ## Getting started